symfony/symfony-docs/controller.rst

 Accessing the Container Directly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If extending the base ``Controller`` class, you can access any Symfony service
+If you extend the base ``Controller`` class, you can access any Symfony service
 via the :method:`Symfony\\Bundle\\FrameworkBundle\\Controller\\Controller::get`
 method.
 Here are several common services you might need::